rubysattar/ticTacRona-client/README.md

 Outlining my plan was the first step for me in the development process.
 I referenced to the project requirements and example tic-tac-toe games available on google searches to inform my outline.
 When confronted with problems, I read into the console's error messages to locate bugs in my code.
 This was in tandem with inserting console logs in my code where I suspected errors could be present.
 I also used curl scripts to rule out whether bugs were front-end or back-end related.

 ## My unsolved mysteries
-Right now, I'm having a hard time thinking of how to connect my game board cells to functions that will collectively contribute to a game update stored in the game api (connected to authenticated user data).
+Right now, I'm having a hard time thinking of how to connect my game board cells to functions that will collectively update stored data in the game api (connected to authenticated user data).
+-update: I want the game to start AFTER a user signs in.
+Trying to solve this.
+Not sure if every click a user makes needs to be logged into the user's data or just ending game results.

 ## My technologies/languages
 jquery, json, bootstrap, sass, webpack, a pre-built API